zmwang98/gitlearning/readme.txt

 test the ssh connection.
 check the branch managing.
 Creating a new branch is quick and easy.
 The no-ff could always save the version history.
+Branch dev doesn't finish  now.